 Star Trek Into Darkness (2013)

-That’s right—we’ve got another sci-fi entry on the list.
+That’s right-we’ve got another sci-fi entry on the list.
+It’s no surprise really, as Sci-Fi movies are rapidly growing in popularity!
 There are only two named female characters in the movie, and they never interact with one another.
 Uhura, a character that’s been around since the original Star Trek series, merely plays a love interest, despite her future role aboard the ship as a lieutenant.
 If you’ve got someone as beautiful as Zoe Saldana in your movie, I suppose you’d be remiss to do anything more than objectify her.

 The Avengers (2012)